-With New Orleans’ mayoral election runoff so close, now seemed like a good time to look back at elections that were defining moments in the state’s political history through the 20th century to now.
+With the senatorial runoff now being played out on a TV screen near you, today seemed like a good time to look back at other elections that were defining moments in the state’s political history through the 20th century to now.
 Here’s my list.
-If there is disagreement, it is well within in the spirit of Louisiana politics to question results.
+If there’s disagreement, it’s well within in the spirit of Louisiana politics to question results.
 Let the bashing begin:

-ABOUT JOHN BEL EDWARDS AND MITCH LANDRIEU: Those who are currently in office were not included so as to await the perspective of history.
+ABOUT BOBBY JINDAL AND MITCH LANDRIEU: Those who are currently in office were not included so as to await the perspective of history, though there’s certainly reason to believe, for example, that the respective elevations of Bobby Jindal and Mitch Landrieu were also historic moments.
+Jindal may one day be remembered for ending the Long-era populist tradition in the state; Landrieu may be remembered for post-Katrina recovery.
 The overall evaluation is best made from a distance.

 IN ASCENDING ORDER